 - Main Audio Input: Connect the 48kHz PCM signals to these inputs.
 The input channels are arranged as follows: 1/2 = Left front/Right front, 3/4 = Center/LFE, 5/6 = Left surround/Right surround, and 7/8 = Stereo +2 or Local input. - Encoder A Bypass In: Connect the output of an optional external Dolby Digital (AC-3) encoder to this input for failover operation.
-If the unit enters bypass, the externally encoded signal will be relay bypassed through to the Encoder A Output. - AES REF: Connect a 48kHz AES plant reference signal to this connector (not video or wordclock).
+If the unit enters bypass, the externally encoded signal will be relay bypassed through to the Encoder A Output. - AES REF (9/10 EAS Input): Connect a 48kHz AES plant reference signal to this connector (not video or wordclock).
 The signal may be an AES Black or AES signal containing audio.
 All Main Audio Inputs must be synchronous and locked to the AES reference signal applied to the AERO.air.
+This connector is also used for the 9/10 Input.